ccsosa/edgeR_nf-core-rnaseq/README.md

 # edgeR_nf-core-rnaseq
-This repository consists of a set of functions to use implement an edgeR R package pipeline which obtains differential expressed genes automatically throughtCPU-parallelized computing.

-A full list of libraries needed for run this code is included below.
+This repository consists of a function to implement an edgeR R package pipeline which obtains differential expressed genes automatically throughtCPU-parallelized computing. from nf-core/rnaseq pipeline stage 1 and 3 (Salmon pseudolignment and count based) A full list of libraries needed for run this code is included below.

 **Dependencies:** `R (>= 4.0.0)`